-Togo is one of the poorest countries in the world.
-Togo's high rates of infant and maternal mortality, human trafficking, and HIV/AIDS transmission all pose daunting challenges, yet each have been successfully decreased in countries committed to widespread girls' education.
+A Pathways Togo scholarship can change a woman’s life forever allowing her to bring that change to her community and to her world.Togo is one of the poorest countries in the world with high rates of infant and maternal mortality, human trafficking, and HIV/AIDS transmission.
+The daunting challenges have been successfully decreased in countries committed to widespread girls' education.
 By helping women afford tuition, school supplies, and uniforms, Pathways Togo scholarships give Togolese women the tools they need to reach their full potential.
-A Pathways Togo scholarship can change a woman’s life forever, and allow her to bring that change to her community and to her world.

-Students enrolled in one of Togo's two universities will attend a conference located right on campus directly before registration for fall classes.
-Middle school and high school students will attend a joint conference at a facility located centrally in Togo.At each conference, students will receive their scholarships, attend workshops, and participate in educational enrichment programs, and have a rare opportunity to focus on their personal growth away from the demands of family and chores.
+Students enrolled in one of Togo's two universities attend three to four workshops per year which are located on campus directly before registration for fall classes.
+Middle school and high school students attend an annual joint conference at a facility located centrally in Togo.At each workshop and conference, students receive their scholarships, participate in educational enrichment programs, and have a rare opportunity to focus on their personal growth away from the demands of family and chores.
 These gatherings also provide an opportunity for students and scholars to come together and celebrate their achievements.